 Chapter 1.
-Getting started with RPM packaging in Red Hat Enterprise Linux 8
+Getting started with RPM packaging

 The following section introduces the concept of RPM packaging and its main advantages.